 By working with transportation and public spaces, health infrastructure and public health efforts, education, civic engagement, ICTs and green technologies, young social entrepreneurs can help to create innovative solutions that better educate, empower and connect citizens to transform their cities.
 Some of these innovations take the form of physical devices, such as smart grids and infrastructure; some could be software, such as big data analytics, or services and processes, such as education or community building programmes.
-The best initial ideas will be presented at the WHO Conference on Health and Climate Change on August 27 – 29.

-Challenge 2 seeks 18-30 year old entrepreneurs from around the world with social start-ups making use of open source technologies for disaster management.
+Challenge 2 sought 18-30 year old entrepreneurs from around the world with social start-ups making use of open source technologies for disaster management.
 This could include disaster preparedness, early warning, emergency communication and response, and recovery from natural disasters.

 In partnership with Ooredoo, Challenge 1 sought the most promising tech start-ups aimed at inspiring the creation, aggregation or digitization of local content, particularly in non-Latin scripts.
 This may involve local script content, or resolving the technical challenges of digitizing non-Latin scripts through innovative technologies, or fresh uses for older technologies such as optical character recognition voice recognition or translation software.